 Bilateral economic cooperation is extremely close.
-Germany is Slovenia’s most important trading partner by far, accounting for 19% of the country’s foreign trade.
-Germany is one of the principal foreign investors in Slovenia.
-The German-Slovene Chamber of Industry and Commerce celebrated its 10th anniversary in 2016.
+Germany is Slovenia’s most important trading partner by far, accounting for 19 percent of the country’s foreign trade.
+It is also one of the principal foreign investors in Slovenia.
+The German-Slovene Chamber of Industry and Commerce celebrated its tenth anniversary in 2016.

 A cultural agreement between Germany and Slovenia has been in force since 1993.
 The most recent consultations took place in Ljubljana in May 2002.